19 January 2012

-After being bullied, stonewalled and eventually fired, Taplin set up a public interest website, Dont bank on Lloyds ethics, with a view to alerting the British public both to the shenanigans themselves and to the wilful blindness the bank’s board of directors, led by chairman Sir Win Bischoff.
-On the website, Taplin writes:-
+After being bullied, stonewalled and eventually fired, Taplin set up a public interest website, Don’t bank on Lloyds ethics, with a view to alerting the British public both to the shenanigans themselves and to the willful blindness the bank’s board of directors, led by chairman Sir Win Bischoff.
+On the website, Taplin writes:

 “The site has been set up to expose examples of Lloyds Banking Group acting unethically and unlawfully and against the public wellbeing and against the interests of the British people.”

 Taplin, 53, was an executive in Lloyds TSB’s private banking and wealth management arm from 2005-10.
 In December 2009, January 2010 and April 2010, he made formal complaints to Lloyds managers, board directors and CEO Eric Daniels about staff dishonesty and the unfair treatment of customers – providing all three groups with detailed evidence of the alleged unlawful behaviour and practices.

 Taplin’s legitimate complaints – just like those of earlier HBOS and Lloyds whistleblowers including Graham Milne and Paul Moore before him – were ignored by the bank.
 Just like Moore and Milne he was then subjected to a shabby campaign of “bullying, intimidation and threatening behaviour” by management, before eventually being fired.